curtispuetz/pypp-docs/docs/lang_features/types/set.md

     # with some values
     short_set: set[int] = {1, 2, 3, 4}

-    # from a different datastructure (list, dict, or str)
+    # from a different data structure (list, dict, or str)
     set_of_ints: set[int] = set(list_of_ints)

     # copying another set